-Pays out your chosen sum assured if a life assured or both lives assured die or are diagnosed

-with a terminal illness before the
+Pays out your chosen sum assured if a life assured dies or is diagnosed with a terminal illness before the policy ends.

-policy ends.

 Critical Illness

 Pays out your chosen sum assured if a life assured is diagnosed with one of the critical illnesses covered by the policy before the policy ends and survives for ten days.